-NYC tenants benefit from a number of rights which you need to know – and advocate for – if you are to stay protected.
+NYC tenants benefit from several tenant rights that you need to know – and advocate for – if you are to stay protected.
 Among these is the right to a well-maintained home and privacy.
 Leases will usually mention that tenants have the right “to the quiet enjoyment of your apartment.”
-This isn’t a right to literal quiet (something few New Yorker’s have) but the right to occupy the unit exclusively to others, including your landlord.
+It is not a right to literal quiet (something few New Yorkers have) but the right to occupy the unit exclusively to others, including your landlord.

-Stories of unscrupulous landlords trying to force tenants out in the interests of renting or selling for a higher price are sadly common in NYC.
-Some landlords are just too attached to a unit they formally lived in and try to dictate to a tenant how it should be lived in and maintained.
+Stories of unscrupulous landlords trying to force tenants out in the interests, renting, or selling for a higher price are sadly familiar in NYC.
+Some landlords are just too attached to a unit they formally lived in and tried to dictate to a tenant how it should be lived in and maintained.
 If you feel like your apartment is becoming unlivable, then talk with a real estate attorney to see if you would be within your rights to move out early.
-If they believe so, then send a notice to the landlord of your intention to move out by a certain date.
+If they believe so, send a notice to the landlord of your intention to move out by a specific date.

 Know how your building affects your rights

 Before talking with a lawyer, research the landlord-tenant laws in NYC to see exactly which laws your landlord is breaking.
 The NYC government website has a useful PDF on tenant rights and housing rules.
 Another source to check out is the Housing Preservation and Development’s ABC’s of Housing.